-The Encumbrance Team will:
+The Encumbrance Manager will:

-- · Undertake the assessment process, which may involve contacting you or your builder/architect to discuss and resolve any issue. - · Provide written approval with stamped sets of plans.
+- Undertake the assessment process, which may involve contacting you or your builder/architect to discuss and resolve any issue. - · Provide written approval with stamped sets of plans.

-Plans will then be sent to the applicant (owner or their agent, eg. builder).
+Two sets of plans will then be sent to the applicant (owner or their agent, eg. builder).